Get down the pub – it’s good for your creativity

 Have you ever wondered why you always come up with your most genius ideas down the pub?

-Ever thought how Don Draper could sip his drink all day long and still come up with beautiful ads?
+Ever wondered how Don Draper was able to sip whiskey all day long and still come up with beautiful ads?

-Confused why you seem to come across as a creative genius in front of your clients at a boozy lunch?
+Can’t work out why you appear to be a creative genius in front of clients at a boozy lunch?